DavidAppleyard.com

 If you are respectful of someone then your words and manner reflect your good opinion of their ideas or character.

-respectfully + respectively They stood up respectfully when the teacher entered the room.
+The children stood up respectfully when the teacher entered the room.

-The three largest cities in Sweden are Stockholm, Gothenburg and Malmö respectively
+The three largest cities in Sweden are Stockholm, Gothenburg and Malmö respectively.

 (2) It seems unlikely the U.S. will review its policy toward Cuba.